We all have childhood issues. I think mine were a bit different. This is not an uncommon thought among those who have childhoods.

 He became my best buddy, had lots of funny stories, and explained to me all about life, as he saw it and had experienced it.
 We would take bicycle rides together, he told me jokes, and got along well together.
 I looked up to him as a brother and father-substitute.

 Before long, he began talking about the “facts of life”, meaning “sex,” and went into some detail about that.
 I was of course curious, as I had no knowledge of those things.
 I did not understand what relationships were about, based on my limited experience.
 I was seven years old.
 The Reader can by now likely guess where the story is headed, and I will skip over the more tawdry parts, except to say I learned quickly about “sex” under his tutelage, along with feelings of wonder, pain, and fear.
-He told me he was my best friend, and was doing me a favor, and it was good for both of us.
+He told me he was my best friend, and was doing me a favor, and that it would good for both of us, and everybody did it.

 At some point, this all became known by everyone in the neighborhood, most likely because I began to proudly and avidly describe to the other kids my age what I had learned, and proceeded to show them, persuasively, as I had been taught.
 Seduction is a talent that can be learned and recreated, apparently.
 I took mental notes that stayed with me for a long time.

 Once their parents found out, I was banished from any contact with my friends, told never to see them again, and quickly became the neighborhood pariah.
 I recall our next-door neighbor screaming at me one day that I was never to come into their yard again, or have anything to do with her children, who were my best friends at the time.
-My mother (I have no idea if my father Harold ever knew about this) quickly sold the house, and we moved away back to Alabama, where Ethel had sisters and I had cousins.
+My mother (I have no idea if my father Harold ever knew about this, but I assume he did) quickly sold the house, and we moved away back to Alabama, where Ethel had sisters and I had cousins.
 We never lived in a house again, only apartments.

 I was also told by Ethel prior to the move south that Harold was actually in a reformatory, not a prison, and I could go to see him with her if I wanted to.
 The first time we went, I was excited, since I had never been to a “jail” before.
 To see him, we took a bus to a place out in the country, and got off at the large gate, beyond which was a small gravel road that we walked along about a mile to get to the building where Harold stayed.
 When I saw him, I was shocked.
 It had been only a year or two, and he looked ten years older and very sad and unhappy.
 Years later, when he was drunk, he would tell me some of the things that happened there, which I unsuccessfully tried to forget.

-Ethel told me he was in a reformatory because there had been a misunderstanding one night when Harold was out drinking, involving a teenage boy, and he had been mistakenly arrested, but they mistakenly sent him to the reformatory anyway.
+Ethel told me he was in a reformatory because there had been a misunderstanding one night when Harold was out drinking with the "guys," involving a teenage boy, and he had been mistakenly arrested, but they mistakenly sent him to the reformatory anyway.

 I spent about a year or two in Alabama, living in a one-room apartment with Ethel, and she had a number of relationships with men.
 Being quite poor, it was natural that she enjoyed the company of men, their money, and their attention.
 Occasionally one of them would sleep with us, and I would hear and see them having sex.
 This made me uncontrollably angry and turned on at the same time, and I had a difficult time handling my various strong mental, physical, and emotional feelings and urges.
 I think I was about eleven years old at the time, had no idea of what was normal, and accepted it as the way it was.